AdvaithGS/Astrobot/README.md

 Get a map of the sky at a user specified location

 #### `.webb`
-Get the current state of the James Webb Space Telescope.n
+Get the current state of the James Webb Space Telescope.

 ## Vote